akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 on both the producer side and on the consumer side, and they can be changed at runtime.

 @@@ note
-Events are stored in a database on the producer side.
-There is no direct database access between consumer and producer.
-The offsets on the consumer side are stored in a database, but that is a different database from the database of the producer.
+Events are stored on the producer side.
+There is no direct storage access between a consumer and producer.
+The offsets on the consumer side are also stored, but that is a different form of storage to that of the producer.
 @@@

 ### Edge is consumer